-- Lastly, select OK and you will see the results like below.
+- Lastly, select OK and you will see the results below.

-5. Remove Month Containing Cells with AutoFill in Excel
+5. Removing Month Containing Cells with AutoFill in Excel

 We have already discussed various methods of entering the month in our datasheet.
 Here, we will show how we can remove month-containing cells.
 We will use the dataset of Method-1 here.

-Follow the steps below to know this method.
+Follow the steps below to learn this method.